zkVerify/zkverify-docs/docs/overview/02-mainchain/05-mainchain_api.md

 the domain both in to be published queue or is still not completed.
 If everything is fine, move the held funds for this publication to the caller account.

-In the case of everything is fine a [`Event::NewAggregationReceipt`](#newaggregationreceipt) is emitted.
+In case everything is fine a [`Event::NewAggregationReceipt`](#newaggregationreceipt) is emitted.

-If the aggregation coordinate are not valid and don't indicate an existing aggregation, the call fail, but the weight cost charged to the caller is just the one needed to do the checks.
+If the aggregation coordinates are not valid and don't indicate an existing aggregation, the call will fail, but the weight cost charged to the caller is just the one needed to do the checks.

 Arguments: